 Mass Tort Lawsuit Overview

 Mass tort lawsuits can occur when numerous plaintiffs experience harm from a shared source.
-They allow individuals to seek justice and compensation that can help with medical bills, lost wages, and other damages from harm they’ve experienced.
+These type of lawsuits allow individuals to seek justice and compensation that can help with medical bills, lost wages, and other damages for their injuries.
 Mass torts also provide an avenue for holding large corporations accountable for negligence and wrongdoings that have harmed a large number of victims.

-Plaintiffs’ cases are handled individually during mass torts, unlike class action lawsuits where they are grouped together.
-However, aspects of the litigation may be consolidated to streamline the process.
+In a mass tort, plaintiffs’ cases are handled individually, unlike in a class action lawsuit, where plaintiffs’ cases are grouped together.
+However, in a mass tort, some aspects of the litigation may be consolidated to streamline the process.
+However, these consolidations usually decrease the burden on plaintiffs.
 Examples of mass torts include those who have suffered from defective products, environmental exposure, and unsafe pharmaceutical drugs.
 Learn more about how mass torts work and how King Law can help you seek justice.

 What Is a Mass Tort?

 Mass torts are legal actions that occur when multiple individuals are harmed by the same action, event, or omission.
-Each case is unique and handled on an individual basis, but they all share the same source of harm and legal issues.
+In a mass tort, even though each plaintiff has been harmed in a similar way by the same source, each of their cases is handled individually.
+This means that people who file successful mass tort lawsuits receive compensation that is unique to their injuries and circumstances.
 Mass tort cases have enough differences that they cannot be part of a class action lawsuit.

 Mass Torts vs. Class Actions vs. MDLs